-I hope that you are having a great summer, swimming, diving underwater and exploring the beach, riding your bike or walking in the woods with your family.
+I hope that you have a great summer, swimming, diving underwater, exploring the beach, riding your bike or walking in the woods with your family.

 I’m so glad that you have come my way

 We’ll go chasing dragonflies down by the stream

 Or watch the clouds, dancing as we dream

 No more school, we’ll stay up at night

 William Waters Nana’s Flowers!

 The flowering trees and bushes in my garden were very beautiful this spring although it was cooler and rainy around Vancouver.
 Our cherry blossoms lasted for almost a month and they fell like pink snow on the windy days.

 Soon, I know that it will be much hotter and we will need to water the garden to keep everything healthy and growing.

 I love planting flowers, like yellow marigolds, pink geraniums, red roses, purple petunias and white dahlias.
 Remember, “Each of us is a flower, growing in life’s garden.
 Each of us is a flower; we need the sun and rain”.